TO 6:00 PM

 day 1 Beijing (Tianjin), China

-Your yacht will dock in Tianjin, the nearest port city to Beijing, located 105 miles away.
+Your ship will dock in Tianjin, the nearest port city to Beijing, located 105 miles away.
 As the capital of China Beijing is the main political, economic and cultural center for China.
 Highlights here include the UNESCO Sites of Forbidden City, Temple of Heaven, Huangyaguan Great Wall, and the Ming Tombs, and also historic Tiananmen Square.

 1:00 PM TO 10:00 PM